Portfolio – a variety of possibilities

 The program was taken into use, and appreciated by both the communication department, the receptionists and people creating material for the TVs.

-To help you understand how a product or service will function, its benefits and weaknesses, a storyboard can be useful.
+To help you understand how a product or service will function, its benefits and

-Sketching is used to make design decisions visible within the designer team as well as for stakeholders and users.
+Sketching is used to make design decisions visible within the designer team as

-By combining user interface mock-ups and regular photographs you can create a storyboard which really shows your app in use.
+By combining user interface mock-ups and regular photographs you can create

-This method makes it possible to the product working in real life before it even exists.
+This method makes it possible to the product working in real life before

-User interface mock-ups are made for different reasons.
-You can see the design of your app.
-But you can also see if its use is logical and user friendly, optgroup lacking in any way.
+of your app.
+But you can also see if its use is logical and user friendly, optgroup

 These mock-ups are also useful if you want to create a photograph-based storyboard.

-Working on this website regards were made to design principles, graphic design, and usability.
+Working on this website regards were made to design principles, graphic design, and

-On the index-page there’s a background-image of me and the house I’ve designed combined into one picture.
-I’ve tried to make the picture very subtle, but so you can see my face – even if you resize your window.
+into one picture.
+I’ve tried to make the picture very subtle, but so you can see my face

 I’ve made a colour-palette in my dark colours, with a little bit of gold.

-My portfolio-page is a grid of pictures, if you hover over one it goes dark and you can read shortly what it’s all about.
-Then you can click on it and the project opens up on top of the grid, and you can close the project on the X, or choose Next/Previous.
+My portfolio-page is a grid of pictures, if you hover over one it goes dark and you can

 There are media queries for the site to be responsive, and for the CV a pdf-viewer is used.

 This website was created by me on a freelance basis.
-An artist needed a site where she could show her different kinds of work.
+An artist needed a site

-The website was created with close contact with the artist.
-I interviewed the artist on several occations to get the right design and capture her needs in a well-designed website.
+the artist on several occations to get the right design and capture her needs